Photographs of Perth, Western Australia Home | Localities | Subjects | About

 Northam - Narrow Gauge Rail Bridge

 At the west end of Northam this rail overpass crosses Mitchell Avenue.
-This is a view of the narrow gauge track as it passes onwards to the south and into Northam - perhaps from York.
+This is a view of the narrow gauge track as it passes onwards from the south and into Northam - perhaps from York.
 Underneath the bridge and alongside the road is the Kep Track which is an old railway easement and is navigable (no motor bikes or cars though) all 71 kms to Mundaring Weir.
 Photo - October 2012.
 Photos Ref: NRTM057

 Northam - Hot Air Ballooning